Non-perturbative method to compute thermal correlations in one-dimensional systems: A brief overview

 Note that the non-Gaussianity for intermediate phase-locking (intermediate values of $\left\langle \cos \theta_- \right\rangle$) and strong phase-locking ($\left\langle \cos \theta_- \right\rangle \approx 1$) has different physical origins.
 For intermediate phase-locking, $W_\mathrm{eq}(r_R,r_L,\theta_-)$ as a function of $\theta _-$ for fixed $r_R, r_L$ is non-Gaussian in the relevant range of $r_R$ and $r_L$ (close to 1).
 For strong phase-locking this is not the case any more.
 The distribution of $\theta_-$ for different points $r_R$, $r_L$ is approximately Gaussian, with the variance depending on $r_R$, $r_L$.
 Therefore, averaging over different points leads to an overall distribution for $\theta _-$ which is non-Gaussian.

-To conclude, we have developed a universal method for calculating thermal expectation values for 1D systems.
+To conclude, we have developed a versatile method for calculating thermal expectation values for 1D systems.
 We applied the method to the case of two tunnel-coupled 1D quasicondensates.
 We identified the cases when this system can be described by the simpler sine-Gordon model and when this description breaks down.

 Our non-perturbative method is applicable to basically all stable continuous 1D bosonic systems with local interactions as long as thermal fluctuations describable by classical fields dominate.
 Additional requirements are that the system is homogeneous and non-relativistic.
 The main advantage of the presented method is its computational efficiency.
-Calculating the $1.2 \cdot 10^5$ realizations used for Fig.~\ref{fig:fig1} takes around 2 hours on a desktop computer, which is at least by an order of magnitude shorter than what more traditional methods like stochastic Gross-Pitaevskii~\cite{Blakie08} would need.
+Calculating the $1.2 \times 10^5$ realizations used for Fig.~\ref{fig:fig1} takes around 2 hours on a desktop computer, which is at least by an order of magnitude shorter than what more traditional methods like stochastic Gross-Pitaevskii (SGPE)~\cite{Blakie08} would need.
 Moreover, we should mention the robustness of our method in the presence of (quasi)topological excitation.
-Such excitations often comprise a problem when using methods based on the evolution in presence of a noise term (SGPE~\cite{Blakie08}) or some sort of Metropolis-Hastings algorithm ~\cite{Grisins13}.
+Such excitations often comprise a problem when using methods based on the evolution in presence of a noise term (SGPE) or some sort of Metropolis-Hastings algorithm ~\cite{Grisins13}.
 We therefore believe that our method will find its application in a broad research area.

 The authors thank S. Erne, V. Kasper, and J. Schmiedmayer for helpful discussions.
-We acknowledge financial support by the Austrian Ministry of Science, Research and Economy (BMWFW) via its grant for the Wolfgang Pauli Institute and by the EU via the ERC advanced grant QuantumRelax.
-This work was also supported by the Austrian Science Fund (FWF) via the project P~25329-N27 (S.B., I.M.), the SFB 1225 ISOQUANT, and the Doctoral Programmes W~1245 ``Dissipation und Dispersion in nichtlinearen partiellen Differentialgleichungen" (S.B.) and W~1210 CoQuS (T.S.).
+We acknowledge financial support by the by the Wiener Wissenschafts und Technologie Fonds (WWTF) via the grant MA16-066 and by the EU via the ERC advanced grant QuantumRelax (GA 320975).
+This work was also supported by the Austrian Science Fund (FWF) via the project P~25329-N27 (S.B., I.M.), the SFB ISOQUANT No. I 3010-N27, and the Doctoral Programmes W~1245-N25 ``Dissipation und Dispersion in nichtlinearen partiellen Differentialgleichungen" (S.B.) and W~1210-N25 CoQuS (T.S.).